Duocarmycin: Biological activity

 As small-molecule, synthetic, DNA minor groove binding alkylating agents, duocarmycins are suitable to target solid tumors.
 They bind to the minor groove of DNA and alkylate the nucleobase adenine at the N3 position.
 The irreversible alkylation of DNA disrupts the nucleic acid architecture, which eventually leads to tumor cell death.
 Analogues of naturally occurring antitumour agents, such as duocarmycins, represent a new class of highly potent antineoplastic compounds.

 The work of Dale L. Boger and others created a better understanding of the pharmacophore and mechanism of action of the duocarmycins.
 This research has led to synthetic analogs including adozelesin, bizelesin, and carzelesin which progressed into clinical trials for the treatment of cancer.
 Similar research that Boger utilized for comparison to his results involving elimination of cancerous tumors and antigens was centered around the use of similar immunoconjugates that were introduced to cancerous colon cells.
 These studies related to Boger's research involving antigen-specificity that is necessary to the success of the duocarmycins as antitumor treatments.

 Duocarmycin analogues vs tubulin binders

 The duocarmycin have shown activity in a variety of multi-drug resistant (MDR) models.
 Agents that are part of this class of duocarmycins have the potency in the low picomolar range.
 This makes them suitable for maximizing the cell-killing potency of antibody-drug conjugates to which they are attached.

 Duocarmycins

 Antibody-drug conjugates

 The DNA modifying agents such as duocarmycin are being used in the development of antibody-drug conjugate or ADCs.
-Scientists at The Netherlands-based Synthon (formerly Syntarga) have combined a unique linkers with duocarmycin derivatives that have a hydroxyl group which is crucial for biological activity.
+Scientists at The Netherlands-based Byondis (formerly Synthon) have combined a unique linkers with duocarmycin derivatives that have a hydroxyl group which is crucial for biological activity.
 Using this technology scientists aim to create ADCs having an optimal therapeutic window, balancing the effect of potent cell-killing agents on tumor cells versus healthy cells.